navis-org/pymaid/README.md

 `pip install git+git://github.com/schlegelp/pymaid@master`
 This command should also work to update the package.

-*Attention*: on Windows, the dependencies (i.e. Numpy, SciPy) will likely fail to install unless the are already part of your Python distribution (e.g. [Anaconda](https://www.continuum.io/downloads)).
+*Attention*: on Windows, the dependencies (i.e. Numpy and SciPy) will likely fail to install unless they are already part of your Python distribution (e.g. [Anaconda](https://www.continuum.io/downloads)).
 In that case, you can choose to install pymaid manually by downloading them into a directory of your choice and adding that path to your Python `PATH` variable.

 #### Dependencies (in case you need to install manually):
 `pymaid` uses standard Python 3 libraries